Agile Delivery Lead vs. Scrum Master: Can you do both?

 This role was created to meet the need for more comprehensive coordination of agile delivery processes that go beyond the scope of individual Scrum teams.
 The agile landscape is dynamic and organizations often develop their own adaptations and extensions to better fit their specific needs.
 Therefore, the Agile Delivery Manager can be seen as a notional role that has organically emerged in practice to meet the growing needs of complex projects and organizations.

-In particular, the company Capital One made a name for itself when it introduced the role en masse in its company instead of a Scrum Master – see the following quote.
+Specifically, the company Capital One has made a name for itself by introducing the role en masse in their company instead of a Scrum Master - see the following quote on this.

 “Amongst a world of many technical transformations, perhaps the Scrum Master role no longer meets the same needs.
 This is why the next step in the Agile evolution is the Agile Delivery Lead (ADL)”